 Got Questions?
 We’ve Got Answers!

-Debt counselling is one of the debt relief measures available in South Africa and provided for in the National Credit Act.
-This process is intended to assist over-indebted consumers struggling with debt, through budget advice, negotiation with credit providers for reduced payments and restructuring of debts.
+Debt Review or Debt Counselling is one of the debt relief measures available in South Africa and provided for in the National Credit Act.
+This process is intended to assist over-indebted consumers struggling with debt, through budget advice, negotiation with credit providers for reduced payments and reduced interest rates.

 A Consumer is over-indebted if he/she cannot service his/her debts in a timely manner as agreed with credit providers.